cliosight/Docs/Spec.md

 ![datasources](https://raw.githubusercontent.com/cliosight/Docs/main/1%20_IhJ2hsx9USQOrgt_8I2PQ.png)

 ### Running Multiple SQL Statements <a name="multiplestatements"></a>
-Execution of multiple SQL queries is enabled in the admin console and for report creation.
-In reports however, only the final `select` statement is used for populating reports.
-The preceeding queries in a report SQL query block can be used for fetching real-time and dynamic intermediate values for substituting variable terms in the final query.
+Execution of multiple SQL queries is enabled in the admin console and report creation.
+In reports however, only the final `SELECT` statement is used.
+The preceeding queries can be used for fetching real-time, dynamic intermediate values used in substituting variable terms in the final query.
+Check out [this example](#meeting_form).

 ### Advanced File Storage <a name="afiles"></a>
 This platform provides extra functionalities for files uploaded through a form.
 The [free tier](#freetier) will allow a max of 4GB storage space for the in-built database and files.
 Like other components, files are also equipped with access control methods.